GIT-Gizmo/GIT-Gizmo/README.md

 Modest Frontend Engineer
 -----------------

-I'm a dedicated frontend engineer almost a Full Stack dev.
-I'm fuelled by my enthusiasm for learning new skills, infusing creativity and functionality into each project.
-I'm open to frontend developer roles to contribute my expertise to impactful projects.
-Let's collaborate and create web magic!
+Frontend wizard just a spell short of being a Full Stack sorcerer!
+Fueled by a relentless pursuit of the trendiest tech tools, GitHub stars and coffee.
+Every project is my playground where creativity meets functionality!
+Castle doors are wide open for frontend roles to spread my web enchantments.
+Let's join wands and conjure up some web magic!

 * 🌍  I'm based in Lagos, Nigeria
 * 🖥️  See my portfolio at [My Portfolio](http://davecodes.vercel.app)